A topic from the subject of Inorganic Chemistry in Chemistry.

 Chemistry of s-Block Elements

 The s-block elements are the elements in Group 1 (alkali metals) and Group 2 (alkaline earth metals) of the periodic table.
-These elements are characterized by having one or two valence electrons in the outermost shell.
+These elements are characterized by having one or two valence electrons in their outermost s-orbital.
+This electronic configuration dictates their chemical behavior.

-• The s-block elements are all good conductors of heat and electricity.
+• Electrical Conductivity: They are excellent conductors of heat and electricity.

-• The alkaline earth metals are less reactive than the alkali metals because they have a higher ionization energy and a smaller atomic radius.
+• Alkaline Earth Metal Reactivity: Alkaline earth metals are less reactive than alkali metals because of their higher ionization energies and smaller atomic radii, resulting in the formation of +2 ions.

 Experiment: Reactivity of Alkali Metals